bateni1380/Multithread-Programming-In-C-And-CPP/README.md

 ## Multithreaded Matrix Multiplication C++ Server
+This was a project for Operating System course tought by Dr. Bejani in June 2023 at Amirkabir University of Tecknology.

 This is a cpp server which provides multithreaded matrix multiplication using only boost library.

 ![Capture](https://github.com/bateni1380/Multithreaded-Matrix-Multiplication-CPP-Server/assets/65423010/3c4c4680-fada-41d4-986e-133dae4e0232)